 Firstly, it is important to understand addiction.
 You can’t determine whether or not you are an addict until you know what qualifies as addiction.

-According to the National Institute on Drug Abuse, addiction is “chronic, relapsing brain disease.”
+Addiction is “chronic, relapsing brain disease.”
 It is recognized as the obsessive seeking of drugs, even when those drugs pose risks to your life and health.
 The reason that NIDA considers it a brain disease is because drugs actually change the make-up of the brain; they affect the brain’s structure and change how it works.
 Unfortunately, these changes are often lifelong and can cause both continued addiction and other equally harmful behaviors.

 However, it is important to note there are many different beliefs about the causes of addition.
 This matters because the disagreements about cause mean that there isn’t one solution.
 When you seek treatment be sure to look into many options until you find the one that can work for you.